 At a time when President Joe Biden is reportedly considering new taxes on the rich, more Americans than ever think they already pay more than their fair share of taxes.

 Most Recent Releases

-Economic confidence rose to 123.7 in this month’s Rasmussen Reports Economic Index, two points higher than November.
+Economic confidence rose to 98.9 in this month’s Rasmussen Reports Economic Index, two points higher than November.
 This is the second consecutive monthly gain since October, which was the lowest index since May 2020.

-Economic confidence rose to 114.1 in this month’s Rasmussen Reports Economic Index, up more than four points from March, the second consecutive monthly increase.
+Economic confidence rose to 96.9 in this month’s Rasmussen Reports Economic Index, less than one point higher than October, which was the lowest index level since May 2020.

 As the supply-chain crisis continues, an overwhelming majority of voters are worried about potential shortages of basic supplies, and most think President Joe Biden’s administration is not doing enough about the problem.

 More than half of Americans say rising grocery prices have changed the way they eat, and they expect to pay even more in the future.